An action plan for your child who exhibits school refusal

 Written by Sussan, Greenwald & Wesler

-School refusal, a significant, persistent refusal to attend school based in emotional distress, is more common than you think.
+School refusal, a significant, persistent refusal to attend school based on emotional distress, is more common than you think.
 It can be a terrible dilemma for a parent: You know your child needs to go to school, and you know she is not physically ill, but she still refuses to go and you don’t know what to do about it.
 She promises every night tomorrow she will go, but when school time approaches, she just can’t get out of the car, throws a tantrum or spends the day in the nurse’s office complaining she does not feel well.
 The school may be saying: “She’s fine; just send her in” or even threatening to call a truancy officer if you don’t.
 But it’s not that easy.

 Understanding School Refusal

 School refusal is often rooted in anxiety over school or a school-related situation.
 What is commonly referred to as “school refusal” is not the same as school refusal due to truant behavior.
-Students who exhibit anxiety-based school refusal are reacting to an extreme discomfort relating to attending school.
+Students who exhibit anxiety-based school refusal are reacting to extreme discomfort relating to attending school.
 They are not looking to cut school to spend the day as they choose.
-Often they are of above average-intelligence and they want to do well in school.
+Often they are of above-average intelligence and they want to do well in school.
 Their school refusal is a symptom of a problem they likely need some support to address.

 Putting An Action Plan In Place

 The first thing a parent of a child with school refusal should do is let the school know that you take your child’s school refusal seriously.
-Parents can help the school understand that their child’s school refusal is a symptom of an underlying cause that caring adults needs to determine.
+Parents can help the school understand that their child’s school refusal is a symptom of an underlying cause that caring adults need to determine.
 You should also ask to be part of a team to include school administrators and counselors, and mental health professionals, working cooperatively to understand the needs of your child and put an action plan in place.